10 financial mistakes mums can make (and how to avoid them)

 Some families aren’t even aware that they don’t have cover.
 They may assume that a basic policy they took out for their mortgage offers more protection than it actually does, or not even have considered the idea that they may wish to protect their lifestyle.

 So unless you’re 100% confident that you and your family are adequately covered, it’s a good idea to check any policies you do have, and research what else is available.
-It doesn’t even have to be expensive – according to this article, people pay an average of £27 a month for protection policies.
+It doesn’t even have to be expensive – according to experts, people pay an average of £27 a month for protection policies.

 * Source: Which Money